-For roles, each permission is either checked or unchecked.
+For roles, the Permission box for each permission is either checked or unchecked.
 If a permission is checked for a role, then users who have that permission set to "inherited" will inherit rights to that permission when they are assigned to that role.